-Home learning booklets will be sent out on Wednesday 31st October and a copy can be found here on our class page.
-Children should choose one task per week and may bring this to school once finished.
 We will be aiming for quality, rather than quantity and will be looking for examples of good effort in presentation.
 The percentage of home learning returned from each class is announced in assembly on a Friday morning - help us to win each week!

 You can check with your child every Friday to find out their Rock Status for the week.

 The children have been given log on details for TTRockstars and can practise at home.